Codewithimisi/Cross-Country-Sales-Analysis/README.md

 4. Customer Segmentation: Using demographic data,I segmented customers into different groups to better understand their preferences and purchasing behaviors.

-5. Product Preference Analysis:I analyzed product sales across different demographics to identify popular products and areas for potential expansion or optimization.
+5. Product Preference Analysis: I analyzed product sales across different demographics to identify popular products and areas for potential expansion or optimization.

 6. Top Customers Analysis: I analyzed the behavior of top customers to develop targeted retention strategies and improve customer loyalty